-7 Remedial Classes Remedial classes are conducted for Yes Remedial each semester on the basis of suggestions provided by the student representatives who propose the topics that require special attention.
+0 1 11 5 [0 1 1 1 1 1 1 1 1 1 V To 11 1 60 5 Completion of syllabus Syllabus is covered 100% for all courses of UG program within the stipulated time period.
+Yes Syllabus of Semester I, III, V completed on 28.12.2022.
+Syllabus of Semester II, IV, VI completed on 26.04.2023.
+6 Result Analysis Result analysis is done according to result sheet provided by the University.
+After critical analysis of the results, the students are advised about how to improve in University examination.
+Yes (Annexure 3 stating result analysis of Semester I to Semester VI is attached) To assess and betterment of our department.
+7 Remedial Classes Remedial classes are conducted for each semester on the basis of suggestions provided by the student representatives who propose the topics that require special attention.
 Sometimes in the remedial classes, evaluated and assessed answer scripts are shown to the students for their self-analysis and better understanding of the subject.
-163 classes of Semester I, III, V taken on 18.12.2019 to 21.12.2019.
-Remedial classes of Semester II, IV, VI taken on 17.06.2020 to 20.06.2020.
-8 Students Support Facilities a) Spacious airy clean class rooms b) Clean and maintained toilets c) Clean drinking water facilities d) Concessions and free-ship to economically weak students. e) Ragging free campus f) Free wifi facilities g) Career guidance h) Curricular and extra-curricular activities i) NCC training opportunity j) Sports and Gym facilities k) Library and Labs l) Prize Awarded as encouragement to achievers in studies or sports m) Merit-based scholarships.
-Yes To create an educational environment.
-9 Library Facilities a) Central Library is a rich storehouse of primary and secondary resources. b) The central library is automated and students have bar-coded library cards. c) The central library has a spacious reading hall.
-Yes We refer central library to get much more education resources.
-In nea future we will try to develop our departmental library.
-10 Seminar Seminar are organized to ensure a) Develop communication skills of students. b) Boost their confidence. c) Develop their presentation skills. d) Overcome the fear of facing the audience.
-No Due to lack of ful time faculty.
+Yes Remedial classes of Semester I, III, V taken on 10.01.2023 to 13.01.2023, Remedial classes of Semester II, IV, VI taken on 22.05.2023 to 26.05.2023.
+Effective for slow learners.
+8 Students Support Facilities a) Spacious airy clean class rooms b) Clean and maintained toilets c) Clean drinking water facilities d) Concessions and freeship to economically weak students. e) Ragging free campus f) Free wifi facilities g) Career guidance h) Curricular and extracurricular activities i) NCC training opportunity j) Sports and Gym facilities k) Library and Labs l) Prize Awarded as encouragement to achievers in studies or sports m) Merit-based scholarships Yes To create an educational environment.